Single Shot Multibox Detector (SSD) on keras 1.2.2 and keras 2

 Other approaches on youtube:

 In this video, the YOLO model is more sensitive than SSD that it constantly detecting cars at opposite lane (possible result of lower confidence threshold).
 On the other hand, size of bounding box is more unstable (see 0:25 ~) and sometimes shows more than one bounding box on a car (same in this video).
 I wonder if non-maximum suppression is applied in their implementations.

 FPS: 21 (source)

-Although keeping zagging, the bounding boxes in the video generally cover the entire car.
+Although keeping zigzagging, the bounding boxes in the video generally cover the entire car.
 I would say its relatively stable.
 The most impressive part is that the confidence score stays high (>0.95) even when 2 cars start overlapping.
 This reminds me of a blog post writing that Faster-RCNN giving better detection result than SSD on kaggle fisheries monitoring competition.

 It should be mentioned that the comparisons above are not rigorous in any sense.
-Due to the fact that I consider neither the hyperparameters, such as input resolution and confidence threshold value which are nontrivial to detection result, nor the hacks like smoothing bounding box and compensation to missing bounding box.
-These are just my observations and personal opinions.
+Due to the fact that I consider neither the hyperparameters, such as input resolution and confidence threshold value, the hardware (CPU or GPU), nor the hacks like smoothing bounding box and compensation to missing bounding box.
+They are nontrivial to detection accuracy and FPS.
+The comparisons are just my observations and should not be taken seriously.

 However, I would like to recommend a paper from google that gives a comprehensive investigation on detection architectures.
 It’s readable and inspiring.